THargreaves/into-the-tidyverse/README.md

-# A Brief Introduction to the Tidyverse
+# An Introduction to the Tidyverse
-Slides, exercise sheets, and solutions sheets for my course, 'A Brief Introduction to the Tidyverse'
+Slides, exercise sheets, and solutions sheets for my course, 'An Introduction to the Tidyverse'